ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 ### Example of ebtables usage

-Next, I'll give you an example about when and how to use ebtables based on my own experience.
+Next, see an example about when and how to use ebtables.

 > [!NOTE]
-> **The example shown here is based on the original hardware setup I used for the first version of this guide**\
+> **The example shown here is based on the original hardware setup used for the first version of this guide**\
-> Therefore you will notice small differences with the virtualized hardware I'm using in this newer version of the guide.
+> Therefore you will notice small differences with the hardware used in this newer version of the guide.
 Still, the commands used in this example are still valid.

-While I was working in the first version of this guide, I detected that incoming (`RX`) packets were being dropped only by the `vmbr0` bridge for some unknown reason.
-I noticed this in the output of the following `ip` command.
+While working in the first version of this guide, it was detected that incoming (`RX`) packets were being dropped only by the `vmbr0` bridge for some unknown reason.
+This was noticed in the output of the following `ip` command:

 ~~~sh
 $ ip -s link show